rust-lang/book/nostarch/chapter04.md

 > Note: String slice range indices must occur at valid UTF-8 character
 > boundaries.
 If you attempt to create a string slice in the middle of a
 > multibyte character, your program will exit with an error.
-For the purposes
-> of introducing string slices, we are assuming ASCII only in this section; a
-> more thorough discussion of UTF-8 handling is in the “Storing UTF-8 Encoded
-> Text with Strings” section of Chapter 8.

 With all this information in mind, let’s rewrite `first_word` to return a slice.
 The type that signifies “string slice” is written as `&str`: